bilgino/angularforddd/README.md

 }
 ```

-A better approach would be to place domain logic in entity classes making boundaries become more clear:
+We should strive to push domain logic into entities making boundaries become more clear:

 ```
 @Injectable()